-The Master of Arts in Political Science, Political Analysis Specialization offers advanced training in empirical inquiry while gaining a sophisticated understanding of politics and political processes.
+The Master of Arts in Political Science, Political Analysis Specialization, Plan B offers advanced training in empirical inquiry while gaining a sophisticated understanding of politics and political processes.
 The specialization prepares students for careers as analysts in a broad range of organizations including government, non-profits, campaigns, advocacy groups, and the private sector.

 Effective Fall 2021